sarahfi2her/variability/20230404/results/intrawell_correlation/spearman_all_plots/README.md

 ## Folder contents

-This folder contains the following figures, each plotting a set of measurements of the feature that corresponds to their name with x-values averaged in intervals of 10
+This folder contains the following figures, each plotting a set of measurements with x-values averaged in intervals of 10

 - `spearman_all_10_no_start.png`